tkopecek/koji-docs-ng/source/User Guide/using_the_koji_build_system.rst

 created by a build.
 When precision is needed, these terms should be interpreted as follows:

+Package
--  Package: The name of a source rpm.
+   The name of a source rpm.
 This refers to the package in general and not any particular build or subpackage.
 For example: kernel, glibc, etc.

+Build
--  Build: A particular build of a package.
+   A particular build of a package.
 This refers to the entire
    build: all arches and subpackages.
 For example: kernel-2.6.9-34.EL, glibc-2.3.4-2.19.

+RPM
--  RPM: A particular rpm.
+   A particular rpm.
 A specific arch and subpackage of a build.
 For
    example: kernel-2.6.9-34.EL.x86\_64, kernel-devel-2.6.9-34.EL.s390,
    glibc-2.3.4-2.19.i686, glibc-common-2.3.4-2.19.ia64